Fukuchi Station: Platforms

-Adjacent stations

 Station history

 Fukuchi Station was opened on February 13, 1915, as Ishikiguchi Station (一色口駅, Ishikiguchi-eki) on the privately held Nishio Railway.
 On December 21, 1926, the Nishio Railway merged with the Aichi Electric Railway, which was acquired by the Meitetsu Group on August 1, 1935.
 It was renamed to its present name on March 1, 1949.
 The station has been unattended since February 1967.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 657 passengers daily (boarding passengers only).